yknBugs/FMinecraftMod/README.md

 - Detect AFKing players.

 - Get informed if you successfully shoot an entity with your bow, and know its HP.

+- Monitor the number of entities

+- and more.

+By default, this mod will not enable any features, you need to manually enable the feature you want to use.

 ## Setup